antunnitraj/ffcompress/README.md

-# ffmpeg8mbcompress
+# ffcompress
-Video compressor for Discord using ffmpeg
+Video compressor using ffmpeg